 The Environmental and Regulatory Group of Activities is concerned with the regulatory functions of Council.
-It includes the following separate activities - animal control, building control, planning control and other regulatory functions.
+It comprises the following separate activities - animal control, building control, planning control, other regulatory functions.

 This group of activities operates mostly in a reactive environment.
-This means that the workload is unpredictable and needs to respond quickly to requests for services.
+This means that the workload is unpredictable and yet it is one that needs to be able to respond quickly to requests for services.
 There are often statutory deadlines to meet and much of the work is prescribed by legislation.

-Rangitīkei takes a minimalistic approach to regulatory matters and has a complaint-based enforcement strategy focused on resolving issues.
+Rangitīkei has taken a minimalistic approach to regulatory matters - to have a complaint-based enforcement strategy focused on issue resolution.
 There are a small number of exceptions where it is most cost effective to move straight to enforcement and not waste resources attempting reconciliation or accommodation.